-Incidences of hotel food poisoning and other food-borne illnesses are common at hotels around the country.
+Incidences of food poisoning in a hotel and other food-borne illnesses are common at resorts and hotels around the country.
 In Las Vegas, hotel guests often become seriously ill due to food poisoning and seek legal recourse with a hotel injury lawyer Las Vegas.

 A Hotel’s Duty of Care

 Many people suffer from food poisoning when staying in hotels, but most don’t file personal injury claims for their illness.
 A claim for food poisoning in a hotel is a legal civil action typically filed against the hotel when the hotel fails to prevent an injury.
 Hotels have a responsibility, defined as a “duty of care,” to protect the health and safety of their guests while staying at their hotel.
 Any breach of this duty of care makes the hotel liable for personal injuries incurred on their property.

 To successfully claim compensation for food poisoning in a hotel, it must be proven that the hotel was negligent by failing to identify a risk of food poisoning and discard the infected food to prevent illness.
 However, a hotel’s duty of care in relation to food is not always absolute.
 For example, if the hotel staff recognized a food health hazard, but did not have sufficient time to remove the infected food before it was served to guests, it may be difficult to prove that the hotel was negligent or breached its duty of care.
 In Las Vegas cases, a hotel injury lawyer Las Vegas can often establish a hotel’s breach of its duty of care and prove that food poisoning resulted in a quantifiable injury.